tdh8316/DSPython/README.md

 ## upload

 ## The reason this project exists
-I started to develop DSP to program Arduino with not only C++ but also other languages.
+I wanted to program Arduino in other languages as well as C++.
-But It's obvious that bringing Python to Arduino is not possible.
+But because it is impossible to bring standard Python to Arduino, I decided to make a Python compiler that is available to upload directly to the Arduino.

 The distinctive feature of DSP is that it uses LLVM internally instead of emitting [C++](https://arduino.github.io/arduino-cli/sketch-build-process/).